My 2019 New Year Trip

 It is built by the chief disciple of Jetsun Milarepa, known as Jetsun Dhakpo Lhaji or also known as Jetsun Gampopa.

-The chief relic of the monastery is the Ngadrama ( Lookalike statue of Je Gampopa ) Photo is shared at the end of the article.
+The chief relic of the monastery is the Ngadrama ( Lookalike statue of Je Gampopa )

 The monastery is situated in the middle of the mountain facing towards the southwest.
 From the main road, it is dusty and zigzag for around 30km to the gate of the monastery.
-My car is quite small and low, so I was quite worried about the road, but it was fine at the end.
+My car is quite small and low, so I was quite worried about the road, but it was fine in the end.

 Once I reach the monastery, I asked the monk about the main relics of the monastery.
 Monk told me about the look-alike statue of Jetsun Gampopa in the main chapel.
-Other relics are the meditation cave, and Golden Tomb of Jetsun Gampopa situated even higher from the monastery towards the upper summit.
+Other relics are the meditation cave, and the Golden Tomb of Jetsun Gampopa situated even higher from the monastery towards the upper summit.

 I hiked for around nearly one hour and reached the excellent meditation cave.
 It was very peaceful, and I feel blessed.
 My dream came true finally when I meditate for 2-3 minutes in the meditation cave of Jetsun Gampopa.